 Sensible use of constraints can help ensure data quality and can provide the database with a certain degree of self-documentation.
 However, some constraints have significant performance implications; we'll discuss these implications in Chapter 5.

-=== Indexes
+==== Indexes

 Indexes can be created by the CREATE INDEX statement, or an INDEX definition can be included within the CREATE TABLE statement.